 Step 3 — Access The Subconscious Mind

-Because of the prior permission given, the hypnotist can bypass the critical thinking faculties of the candidate.
-They accomplish this by having the candidate concentrate on a focal point.
+Because the hypnotist has been given permission, they can bypass the critical thinking faculties of the candidate.
+They often direct the candidate concentrate on a focal point, a candle flame, swinging of a pendulum or pocket watch.
 When the conscious mind is focusing and occupied, the hypnotist has access to the subconscious.
-Now the hypnotists can insert “suggestions” into the subconscious.
-It’s a crucial stage of self-hypnosis scripts where the hypnotist will verify access to your subconscious mind.
+Now the hypnotists can insert suggestions into the subconscious, it’s a crucial stage of self-hypnosis scripts where the hypnotist will verify access to your subconscious mind.

 Once the hypnotist confirms the rational mind is asleep, they can begin programming a subconscious response.

-When the hypnotist works with one person or a small group, they will ask for agreement.
-They will say, “you are now asleep, isn’t that right?”
+When the hypnotist works with one person or a small group, they will ask for agreement and say things like, you are now asleep, isn’t that right?
 They will look for subtle responses like nodding the head, etc.

 The hypnotist will often use catchphrases to illicit group responses in larger groups.
-The phrase may not be accurate or on the topic of discussion.
+The phrase may not be accurate.
 It does not matter.
 The catchphrase does several things.

 First, a focal point unites the group.
 When others around you agree, you are likely to go along.
 It is a proven response to group hypnosis or groupthink manipulation.
 Even those on the fringe who disagree can get caught up in shouting a slogan or catchphrase.

 Second, when people have a powerful emotional attachment to the issue, they are more vulnerable to suggestions.
-When emotionally charged, people will act in ways that violate their moral compass.
-They will perpetuate violent acts if the subconscious programming is strong enough.
+Emotionally charged, people will act in ways that violate their moral compass and perpetuate violent acts if the subconscious programming is strong enough.
+They have no conscience.

-Third, those affected believe that the suggested outcome is their idea.
-Those under hypnosis will not realize the programming is causing actions.
-And they may not even think they are doing it.
+Third, those affected to believe that the suggested outcome is their idea.
+Those under hypnosis will not realize the programming is causing actions, and they may not even think they are doing it.
 It’s as if you are watching someone else do it.